 - Feedback loops with host communities and local partners

-- Verified carbon offsetting from travel operations
+- Verified carbon offsetting for travel operations

-Who These Programs Are For
+Who SDG-Aligned Week Without Walls Programs Are For

-- AP and British curriculum schools — Integrating global issues with existing syllabi
+- AP and British curriculum schools: Integrating global issues with existing syllabi

-How Week Without Walls Supports Education for Sustainable Development (ESD)
+Education for Sustainable Development (ESD) in Action

 Linking SDGs to IB CAS and MYP Learning Outcomes